molecularmodelingsection/TTMD/README.md

 **"Qualitative Estimation of Protein-Ligand Complex Stability through Thermal Titration Molecular Dynamics (TTMD) Simulations."**
 Pavan M., Menin S., Bassani D., Sturlese M., Moro S. (under peer-review at *Journal of Chemical Information and Modeling*)

 This script automatizes the passages needed to execute a TTMD simulation, from the system setup, to the equilibration protocol, the production phase and trajectory analyses.
 A YAML file is provided in order to reconstitute the right Python virtual environment needed to run the TTMD.py script.
-The code relies on **a single external software dependency**:
+The code relies on **two external software dependency**:
 - **Visual Molecular Dynamics (VMD)**
+- **wordom**

 System setup and parameterization for molecular dynamics is carried out by AmberTools22, which are installed within the provided conda environment.
 The current version of the script only supports the **ACEMD3 engine** to run molecular dynamics simulations.
 As for AmberTools22, ACEMD3 is also already installed within the provided conda environment.